72 Comments

 Mad Girl Disease's avatar

 I think that's obviously true about the more virulent phobes.
-But just HOW true could it really be?
+But just HOW true might it really be?
 If all the transphobes and homophobes are actually dealing with inner struggles over their own identities and orientation; and if a more accepting society would help them accept their own queerness; then that suggests there is a much higher per capita incidence of trans, gay, nonbinary, etc people than we normally assess, since each of these phobes would, in a less restrictive culture, be one of us.

 Indeed, I've always thought that was the case and that the number of LGBTQ+ people is potentially much higher that official stats indicate.
 I think many more people would stop resisting their natural cross-gender identifications and same-sex attractions in a more accepting culture.
 But then, that dynamic is what the phobes call "social contagion," and why they seek eradication.